ethstorage/es-node/ethstorage/archiver/guide-sepolia.md

-Here's a revised version of your document with improved formatting and language:

-# Running an OP Node to Derive Blocks from Sepolia through EthStorage
+# Running an op-node to Derive Blocks from Sepolia through EthStorage

 ## Introduction

-This document outlines the process for running an OP node from source code, using Sepolia as Layer 1 (L1) and EthStorage as the blob archiver service.
-The goal is to verify that the OP node correctly derives Layer 2 (L2) blocks from Sepolia using expired blobs (pruned by the Sepolia Beacon Chain) retrieved from the EthStorage node (es-node).
+This document outlines the process for running an op-node from source code, using Sepolia as Layer 1 (L1) and EthStorage as the blob archiver service.
+The goal is to verify that the op-node correctly derives Layer 2 (L2) blocks from Sepolia using expired blobs (pruned by the Sepolia Beacon Chain) retrieved from the EthStorage node (es-node).

 ## Prerequisites